Troubleshooting

 New Certificate Detected

-If you upgrade a device that has a self-signed certificate and a new certificate is generated after the upgrade process, CDO may generate a "New Certificate Detected" message as both a Configuration Status and Connectivity status.
-You must manually confirm and resolve this issue before you can continue managing it from CDO.
+If you upgrade a device that has a self-signed certificate and a new certificate is generated after the upgrade process, Security Cloud Control may generate a "New Certificate Detected" message as both a Configuration Status and Connectivity status.
+You must manually confirm and resolve this issue before you can continue managing it from Security Cloud Control.
 Once the certificate is synchronized and the device is in a healthy state, you can manage the device.

 Note

-When you bulk reconnect more than one managed device to CDO at the same time, CDO automatically reviews and accepts the new certificates on the devices and continues to reconnect with them.
+When you bulk reconnect more than one managed device to Security Cloud Control at the same time, Security Cloud Control automatically reviews and accepts the new certificates on the devices and continues to reconnect with them.

 Use the following procedure to resolve a new certificate: